-• we will be able to gain access to sufficient resources at commercially reasonable terms and conditions for expansion of our mobile networks;

-- our mobile services will be more popular among potential subscribers than those of our competitors; and - our mobile services will generate an acceptable or commercially viable rate of return.
+- we will be able to gain access to sufficient resources at commercially reasonable terms and conditions for expansion of our mobile networks; - our mobile services will be more popular among potential subscribers than those of our competitors; and - our mobile services will generate an acceptable or commercially viable rate of return.

 Any failure or delay in expanding and upgrading our mobile networks, any increase in the associated costs (including the costs and expenses that may be incurred as a result of the changes of our marketing and sales policies) could hinder the recovery of our significant capital investment in mobile services, respectively, which could in turn have a material adverse effect on our financial condition, results of operations and growth prospects.
-For example, from 2016 to 2017, our network, operation and support expenses increased by RMB3.34 billion, or 6.5%, and, as a percentage of total revenue, increased from 18.7% to 19.8%, primarily due to the increase in operating lease and other service charges payable to the Tower Company with respect to the telecommunications towers and related assets we lease from the Tower Company.
-If such expenses continue to increase without corresponding increase in the relevant service revenue, our profitability would be adversely affected.